 The following will not be counted as credit hours completed:

 F Failure I Incomplete W Withdrawn NC No Credit UW Unofficial Withdrawal X Repeat WF Withdrawn Failing T Temporary

 Enrollment Status for Student Financial Aid Funds

-Full-time undergraduate students taking twelve (12) credit hours or more are eligible to receive financial aid funds.
-Students less than 12 credit hours may not be eligible for Westminster Institutional funds.
-Part-time student status is taking between 6 credit hours through 11 credit hours and aid will be awarded based on enrollment status.
+Full time undergraduate students taking twelve (12) credit hours or more are eligible to receive financial aid funds.
+Halftime student status is taking between 6 credit hours through 11 credit hours and aid will be awarded based on enrollment status.
 Students pursuing a second undergraduate degree may be awarded additional financial aid; however are not eligible for Pell Grant funds.
-Financial aid awards will be adjusted based on an enrollment status of full-time or part-time.
+Financial aid awards will be adjusted based on enrollment status of full-time or half-time.